milesj/boost/docs/args.md

 ### Formatting Args

-If for some reason you need to format the args object from `parse()` back into an array of string arguments, the `format()` function can be used.
+If for some reason you need to format the args result from `parse()` back into an array of string arguments, the `format()` function can be used.
 This function will use the values as is and does not reference the settings object, so all formatted arguments will be in their long form, and will not use inline values.